maryrosecook/strange-loop/worksheet.md

 Every game has different, low-level problems that need to be solved.
 The solutions to these problems are different for different games.
-If this workshop were about how to do animation, or player movement, or collision resolution, it would not be that useful.
+If this workshop were about how to do animation, or player movement, or collision resolution, it would not be very useful.
 The techniques I presented would be useful for one game, but not others.

-This workshop is based around letting you practice using an architectural approach to 2D action games.
+This workshop is based around letting you practice using an architectural approach that is good for building 2D action games.
 This approach can be applied to many different games.
 It scales to ten, a hundred or a thousand times as many lines of code.

 This workshop will also let you complete, or make good progress on, your first game.